babelouest/ulfius/README.md

  *
  * Contains response data that must be set by the user
  * status:             HTTP status code (200, 404, 500, etc)
+ * protocol:           HTTP Protocol sent
  * map_header:         map containing the header variables
+ * nb_cookies:         number of cookies sent
- * map_cookie:         map containing the cookie variables
+ * map_cookie:         array of cookies sent
  * string_body:        a char * containing the raw body response
  * json_body:          a json_t * object containing the json response
  * binary_body:        a void * containing a binary content